noaa-onms/cinms/modals/_captions.md

 ## Figure App.E.10.28.

 A figure showing different levels of damage on gorgonians on Anacapa Island as seen during remotely-operated-vehicle surveys (2005, 2009, and 2014).
-Figure: [MARE](https://www.maregroup.org/)
+Figure credit: [MARE](https://www.maregroup.org/).

 ### Details